Skip to main content

 • character development

-Character development is highlighted by impressive and unique character designs that create an engaging and diverse team dynamic.
-While players appreciate the creativity and detail in character backgrounds, the depth of development is noted to be limited, lacking the complexity typically found in RPGs.
-Overall, the character designs are a strong point, but the narrative and gameplay do not fully capitalize on their potential.
+Character development is highlighted through impressive and unique character designs that contribute to an engaging team dynamic, sparking curiosity about each character's background and abilities.
+However, while the designs are celebrated, the depth of character exploration is noted to be somewhat limited, lacking the complexity typically found in RPGs.
+Overall, the characters are enjoyable but do not reach a profound level of development.

 • “Character designs are great, and I love the rag-tag team of rarities you assemble.”

 • “The character design is fun and honestly exciting; I constantly found myself wondering who would join the team and what they'd play like.
-What about their character informs their weapon choice?
-There's enough writing here to get a strong sense of each host, but it isn't RPG levels of deep or anything like that.”
+There's enough writing here to get a strong sense of each host.”

 • “The sound and character design are amazing, but the world lacks depth and the gameplay is not all that fun because the cognitive challenges are lacking and there's little meaning in what I can do.”

-• “Also, had really some surprising character designs you wouldn't usually see as selectable main characters.”
+• “Also, had some surprising character designs you wouldn't usually see as selectable main characters.”

 • “I actually love the character designs and details in the settings.”